handsontable/handsontable/docs/next/guides/internationalization/layout-direction.md

 ## About layout direction

-To properly display Handsontable's UI and data in LTR languages (such as English or German) and RTL languages (such as Hebrew or Arabic), you can configure your grid's layout direction.
+To properly display Handsontable's UI and data in LTR languages (such as English, Chinese, or Russian) and RTL languages (such as Arabic, Persian, or Hebrew), you can configure your grid's layout direction.

 By default, Handsontable's layout direction is set automatically, based on on the value of your HTML document's [`dir`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) attribute.